ibm-messaging/mq-dev-badge-sample/README.md

 queues and topics that the Ticket Service requires.

 ## Docker FROM
-The Dockerfile bases its image on ibmcom/mq:latest
-The image is pulled from [docker hub](https://hub.docker.com/r/ibmcom/mq/) the ticket service has been tested with the ibmcom/mq images.
+The Dockerfile bases its image on icr.io/ibm-messaging/mq:latest The image is pulled from the IBM Container Registry.

 * 9.2.4.0-r1